daniellaurin/health-progress-tracker/README.md

 This made more of my diet calories come from fat sources, similar to a ketogenic approach (obviously never reaching ketosis).
 Currently, my macros are likely different with more focus on carbohydrate sources.
 These macros reflected dietary preferences rather than the most optimal nutritional ratio.

+## ⚖️ Weight Loss Philosophy

+I apply the _1% body weight rule_, where I should on weekly average lose 1% of bodyweight as an intermediate to aggressive weight loss goal.
+This approach is more effective for higher BMI cutting goals as greater weight fluctuations occur at higher body fat ratios.

+For example:

+- 275lb × 0.01 = 2.75lb per week
+- 1lb of fat = 3500kcal
+- 2.75lb × 3500kcal = 9625kcal
+- 9625kcal ÷ 7 days = -1,375kcal daily deficit

+This is a much more aggressive diet compared to the standard -500kcal cut.
+This rough calorie deficit accounts for water weight held by glycogen (the main reason for rapid initial weight loss).
+The 1% rule factors in both water weight and potential muscle atrophy.

+As this is a more aggressive approach to dieting, there are several challenges.
+Hunger pains and going to bed hungry are somewhat common occurrences.
+Additionally, some atrophy of muscle and strength is experienced due to the limited potential for recomposition.

 ### Deficit Mentality

 - **Little to no calorie tracking:** Likely why progress is slower than preferred